cambenesch/ocaml-jeopardy/README.md

 # ocaml-jeopardy
 Interactive OCaml Jeopardy game.
 Open-ended group midterm project for CS 3110.

+Type command `make play` in the main directory to play the game.
-User may use command `set person` to choose a two-player user-vs-user game or `set bot [difficulty level]` to choose a one-player user-vs-bot game.
+User may use command `set person` to choose a two-player user-vs-user game or `set bot [difficulty level]` to choose a one-player user-vs-bot game. <br>
 Bot answers correctly or incorrectly at random, with probability of correctness determined by user-specified bot difficulty level.
 Bot chooses point values strategically based on overall game progress and the score.
 User must answer (`answer` command) within 10-second time limit or answer is considered incorrect.